Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Spatio-Temporal SAE Variants

-To verify that SAE features are \textit{functionally important} for action discrimination (not merely correlated), we perform a causal feature ablation following Stevens et al.~\cite{stevens2025interpretabletestablevisionfeatures}.
+To test whether SAE features are \textit{functionally important} to the probe's action predictions (not merely correlated with them), we perform a targeted feature ablation following Stevens et al.~\cite{stevens2025interpretabletestablevisionfeatures}.
 We train a linear probe once on full SAE features, identify the top-$N$ most important features by probe weight magnitude, zero them out, and evaluate with the \textit{same probe weights} (no retraining).
 As a control, we ablate $N$ random features.

 Table~\ref{tab:causal_ablation} reveals clear differences in how variants distribute predictive information.
-The \textbf{standard SAE} shows moderate redundancy: ablating the top 50 features drops accuracy by 2.8 pp while random ablation drops only 0.1 pp. The non-monotonicity at larger $N$ (e.g., partial recovery at $N{=}100$) reflects interactions between positively and negatively weighted features in the multiclass probe.
+The \textbf{standard SAE} shows moderate redundancy: ablating the top 50 features drops accuracy by 2.8 pp (19.1\% to 16.3\%), while ablating 50 random features leaves accuracy essentially unchanged (19.2\%).
+The non-monotonicity at larger $N$ (e.g., partial recovery at $N{=}100$) reflects interactions between positively and negatively weighted features in the multiclass probe.
 The \textbf{temporal contrastive SAE} shows extreme concentration at the top: removing just 10 features (0.16\% of the dictionary) drops accuracy from 20.2\% to 10.9\% ($-9.3$ pp). \textbf{Raster} shows the strongest sustained drop: top-500 ablation reduces accuracy from 19.3\% to 8.5\% ($-10.8$ pp), more than halving it. \textbf{Separate+M} is similarly concentrated ($-9.4$ pp at $N{=}500$).
-These results confirm that contrastive and Matryoshka training concentrate predictive information into specific identifiable features rather than distributing it broadly.
+These results show that contrastive and Matryoshka training concentrate the probe's predictive weight onto specific identifiable features rather than distributing it broadly.
 The concentration pattern varies by variant: temporal focuses signal into a handful of features, while raster and Separate+M spread it across a larger but still identifiable subset.